Cecil Morgan – basketball

 The dilemma of the visitor to Gordo’s is what to eat.
 “I got to have a steak sandwich and a cheeseburger between two pizzas,” said Joe.
 “It’s all so good, I can’t stand it.”

-Mary Sue, a small blonde who went two years to SMU and then graduated from Texas, suggested that whatever they were to have they have it quickly, because the traffic to the Cotton Bowl for the SMU-Navy game was going to be pretty brutal.
+Mary Sue, a small blonde who attended SMU for two years and then graduated from Texas, suggested that they have whatever they need quickly because the traffic to the Cotton Bowl for the SMU-Navy game was going to be brutal.

 “I hope SMU does good,” she said.
 “Do they have a chance to beat Navy, Joe?”